ForomePlatform/anfisa/doc/dev/rest/s_view_rec.rst

 * Most part of aspects represent data by ``<table>`` with two columns with title and value of property.
 Only **columns** and **rows** in aspect descriptor properties are sufficient to support this kind of aspects.

-* Some aspect (currently VEP Transcripts, Quality,Colocated Variants and Cohorts) represent data in a multi-column form, so the following additional properties are supported (see more details about concrete aspects below):
+* Some aspect (currently Transcripts, Quality,Colocated Variants, Cohorts and VEP Transcripts) represent data in a multi-column form, so the following additional properties are supported (see more details about concrete aspects below):

     - **colhead** is used when columns are logically grouped; the property represents header row with joined cells, each cell corresponds to a group of columns.
 Content of cell consists of title of group, column counter and possibly additional blocks (<span>) for UI controls placement